LuxImagingAI/URT/README.md

 conda activate URT
 ```

 The environment contains all required dependencies for downloading datasets from Synapse, DICOM datasets from TCIA and the bids conversion.
-If datasets from OpenNeuro or NiFTI datasets from TCIA are required then the optional dependencies need to be installed as well.
+If datasets from OpenNeuro or NIfTI datasets from TCIA are required then the optional dependencies need to be installed as well.
 Unfortunately it is not possible to include them in the conda environment.
 Docker/singularity is the preferred way if you want to avoid installing these dependencies.
 ## Docker
 Docker version 4.24 or newer